Learn the Benefits of physical therapy

-The TRX Suspension Trainer reduces the stress on the knees and back when doing some remarkable exercises and I have done my assigned shared of squats with the assistance of Specialized Physical Therapy TRX functional training system.
+The TRX Suspension Trainer reduces the stress on the knees and back when doing some remarkable exercises and I have done my assigned shared of squats with the assistance of Movement for Life TRX functional training system.

 Get Game Ready

 The ultimate of cool that will not melt while your muscles are chilling from all your hard work!
 Game Ready’s cold therapy compression system helps improve the body’s recovery from injury.

 And the best thing about being brave and making my appointment to work on my knee, is when I do the things that I love to do like hiking, biking, walking, swimming and Zumba, I will enjoy it even more!
 So glad that I decided to make a change and do something about my exercise injury after 20 years of being tough and biting the bullet!

 Thinking about my preparation to go to physical therapy got me thinking about people who are thinking about seeking support from a registered dietitian nutritionist like me.
 When it comes to eating, everyone feels like they are an expert because they do it!